 In fact, in the enumerable shift case, an analogous question had already been proposed by Cyr and Sarig \cite{CS09}.

-The main goal of this paper is to answer Questions \ref{questA} and \ref{questB} for transitive local diffeomorphism with break points on the circle\footnote{See definition in Section~\ref{sec:set}} and Holder continuous potentials.
-In our context, we prove that a Holder continuous potential has no phase transition is common (see Theorem \ref{maintheogoo}).
-We also characterized the existence of phase transitions through of the associated transfer operator's behaviour and the convexity of the topological pressure function (see Theorem \ref{maintheA}).
-Consequently, we extend Kloeckner's result \cite{Kl20} about the density of spectral gap.
-Moreover, we describe the behaviour of the topological pressure function and transfer operator for Holder continuous potentials (see Theorem \ref{maintheorB}).
-In particular, every Holder continuous potential admits in the maximum two phase transitions.
-Lastly, using the understanding of the topological pressure function and the transfer operator, we obtain a very good description of the large deviations principle and multifractal analysis for Birkhoff's average of Holder continuous observable (see Corollaries \ref{maincoroB} and \ref{maincoroC}).
+The main goal of this paper is to answer Questions \ref{questA} and \ref{questB} for transitive local diffeomorphism with break points on the circle\footnote{See definition in Section~\ref{sec:set}} and H\"older continuous potentials.
+In our context, we prove that it is common that a H\"older continuous potential has no phase transition (see Theorem \ref{maintheogoo}).
+We also characterized the existence of phase transitions through the associated transfer operator and the convexity of the topological pressure function (see Theorem \ref{maintheA}).
+Consequently, we extend Kloeckner's result \cite{Kl20} about the density of the spectral gap property.
+Moreover, we describe the behaviour of the topological pressure function and transfer operator for H\"older continuous potentials (see Theorem \ref{maintheorB}).
+In particular, every H\"older continuous potential admits at most two phase transitions.
+Lastly, using the understanding of the topological pressure function and the transfer operator, we obtain an excellent description of the large deviations principle and multifractal analysis for the Birkhoff average of H\"older continuous observable (see Corollaries \ref{maincoroB} and \ref{maincoroC}).

 This paper is organized as follows.
-Section~\ref{Statement of the main results} is devoted to the statement of the main results on phase transitions, and applications for large deviations principle and multifractal analysis.
-In Section~\ref{prelim} we recall the notions and some results on Lyapunov exponents, Ergodic optimization and Transfer operator.
+Section~\ref{Statement of the main results} is devoted to the statement of the main results on phase transitions and applications to the large deviations principle and multifractal analysis.
+In Section~\ref{prelim}, we recall the notions and some results on Lyapunov exponents, Ergodic optimization and the Transfer operator.
 The proofs of the main results appear in Section~\ref{Proofs}.
 Finally, in Section~\ref{stratpro} we pose some questions.